ionos-cloud/docker-machine-driver/docs/readme.md

 #### Local Version

-With the prerequisites taken care of, will need to run the following commands to install the Ionos Cloud Docker Machine Driver:
+With the prerequisites taken care of, will need to run the following commands to install the IONOS CLOUD Docker Machine Driver:

 ```text
 git clone https://github.com/ionos-cloud/docker-machine-driver.git